OHDSI/TheBookOfOhdsi/SqlAndR.md

 | ---------:|
 | 1.980803  |

 We can join tables to produce additional statistics.
 A join combines fields from multiple tables, typically by requiring specific fields in the tables to have the same value.
-For example, here we join the PERSON table to the OBSERVATION_PERIOD table on the person_id fields in both tables.
-In other words, the result of the join is a new table-like set that has all the fields of the two tables, but in all rows the person_id fields from the two tables must have the same value.
-We can now for example compute the maximum age at observation end by using the observation_period_end_date field from the OBSERVATION_PERIOD table together with the year_of_birth field of the PERSON table:
+For example, here we join the PERSON table to the OBSERVATION_PERIOD table on the PERSON_ID fields in both tables.
+In other words, the result of the join is a new table-like set that has all the fields of the two tables, but in all rows the PERSON_ID fields from the two tables must have the same value.
+We can now for example compute the maximum age at observation end by using the OBSERVATION_PERIOD_END_DATE field from the OBSERVATION_PERIOD table together with the year_of_birth field of the PERSON table:

 ```sql
 SELECT MAX(YEAR(observation_period_end_date) -